American Airlines

 Comments

-The Boeing 737-800 plane is configured with domestic First Class and Coach and is used on routes to lower demand domestic destinations as well as parts of the Caribbean and Central America.
+The Boeing 737-800 plane is configured with domestic First Class and Coach and is often used on routes to lower demand domestic destinations as well as parts of the Caribbean and Central America.

-Remember FEBO (Front Even Back Odd), as this is AA's way of taking meal orders in premium class based on flight number.
+Remember FEBO (Front Even Back Odd), as this is American Airlines' way of taking meal orders in premium class based on flight number.
 For Even flight numbers, meal order is taken from the Front, and for Odd flight numbers, meal order is taken from the Back.
 Pick your seat accordingly if you want to ensure your meal choice.

 The following is courtesy of the FlyerGuide Wiki